python/editorial-board/content/expectations.md

 What this means in practice:

 - We maintain a [list of projects](/projects/) that we believe are worth doing.
-- A project is listed **only if there is a committed lead** for it.
-The list is not a wish list — every entry has someone accountable for moving it forward.
+- A project is listed only if it is desirable, has been realistically scoped, and major decisions have been made.
+There may not yet be an EB sponsor, but one will be identified before the project is started.
+The projects are ready for someone to start working on them; they have been concretely scoped out. not a wish list — every entry has someone accountable for moving it forward.
 - Each project is described with enough detail to be actionable, including the challenges and risks involved, not just the desired outcome.